typecasto/halfwit/README.md

 ## Adapter Scripts
 One crucial part of using Halfwit is adapter scripts.
 When Halfwit runs a program, it expects "success" to be represented by exit code 0, and "failure" to be represented by any other exit code.
 If your program behaves like that already, great!
 If not, you're gonna have to write an adapter script.

 All an adapter script does is change whatever behavior you're investigating into the behavior Halfwit expects.
 You can write it in whatever language you like.
-I recommend bash, since it's easy to work with environment variables (halfwit sets a lot of them).
+I recommend bash, since it's easy to work with environment variables (halfwit sets a lot of them for you).
 Halfwit already comes with a few simple adapter scripts for some common tasks, which also serve as a good reference and starting point for your own.
 The following few might be especially helpful:

 - `scripts/timeout.sh` - For tasks that take set time and then never exit.
 - `scripts/manual.sh` - For tasks too complex to automate.